 Human turning into animals in The Millionaire

-Visual and audio sequence together with crude verses ridiculed American capitalism.
+Visual and audio sequences together with crude verses ridiculed American capitalism.
 This animated propaganda was supposed to enforce anti-Western sentiments in the minds of the audience.
-However an excessive anti-Western propaganda led to the opposite results by the late 1960s, and more and more Soviets became interested in American popular culture.
+However, excessive anti-Western propaganda led to the opposite results by the late 1960s, and more and more Soviets became interested in American popular culture.

 Eduard Nazarov, an acclaimed artist, book illustrator, and animation director, passed away yesterday in Moscow.
 Nazarov, closely associated with Fyodor Khitruk, was involved in several of his projects, including Winnie the Pooh (1969-1972).
 In the 1990s, he became one of the co-founders of the SHAR studio, and later supervised a highly successful Mountain of Gems animated series based on folk tales of peoples of Russia.
 Nazarov is best-known as the creator of such classics as Once Upon a Dog / Once There Was a Dog (1982), a tragicomic story adopted from Ukrainian folklore about an old dog expelled by his owners, and Travels of an Ant (1983), a small ant’s quest to find his home.
 His beloved works feature a distinct visual style and combine lyricism with a mellow sense of humor.